jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05b.md

 The proper energy policy is to **let the government handle energy**.

 In this way, a public concern is managed by a public organization*.
-Instead of competition between market forces, **the competition is between poiticians during elections**.
+Instead of competition between market forces, **the competition is between politicians during elections**.
 Through this, the public interest maintains the public utilities.

 Good examples of the direct management of government in energy are: